dell/ansible-powerflex/docs/Product Guide.md

 --------------------------------
 # Storage Pool Module

-Managing Dell EMC PowerFlex storage pool
+Managing Dell PowerFlex storage pool

 ### Synopsis
- Dell EMC PowerFlex storage pool module includes getting the details of storage pool, creating a new storage pool, and modifying the attribute of a storage pool.
+ Dell PowerFlex storage pool module includes getting the details of storage pool, creating a new storage pool, and modifying the attribute of a storage pool.

 ### Parameters